Science Learning Network

 Winner of 2015 Best Environmental Film Award at the Canada International Film Festival in Vancouver, BC.

 This film takes us to Olympic National Park’s wild coast and follows marine ecologist Dr. Steve Fradkin as he studies the changing rocky intertidal zone.

 Keepers of the Beat

-The Vail Film Festival is featuring Keepers of the Beat at the 2015 Vail Film Festival.
+The 2015 Vail Film Festival featured Keepers of the Beat as part of their Environmental Showcase.
 This 18 minute film is about Northwest National Park Science- explore glaciers and how they are changing.